 • Try a warm shower or soothing bath with aromatic essential oils

 • Make sure my bedroom is at a good temperature that is comfortable

 • My mattress and pillows need to be comfortable as well

 • Try using a sound machine with pleasant sounds for drifting off to sleep

 • Try a fan on the low setting to hear the gentle sound of the blades as they rotate

-• Try playing a CD on low volume with peaceful music
+• Try playing peaceful music on low volume